Projects

 Step 3 – “Efficiency Vermont” has stepped in to provide the excavation and piping costs to deliver the heat from the generator set to the farm’s new worker housing.
 This saves money and further reduces the use of fossil fuels such as propane.

-Step 4 – The Savage View Farm is unusual because it is located on the Grand Isle’s main street with residences, businesses and a school close by.
+Step 4 – Savage View Farm is unusual because it is located on Grand Isle’s main street with residences, businesses and a school close by.
 As a result, a noise study was required for permitting.
 This specialized report was provided by team member Mark Bannon.

 Step 5 – Agricultural Digesters team engineering consultant John Forcier (second from right) and operating and maintenance specialist Jill Marsano meet with Generator set providers Clarke Energy regarding positioning of Combined Heat and Power equipment.